 An Iteration includes

 Customer’s Approval of the steps ## 2 – 4

 Development of the Tasks planned for the current Iteration and Testing

 Delivery to the Customer (Deployment)

 We develop a software system incrementally, allowing developers to take advantage of what was being learned during the development of earlier, incremental, deliverable versions of the system.
 Learning comes from both the development and use of the system, where possible.
-Key steps in the process were to start with a simple implementation of a subset of the software requirements and iteratively enhance the evolving sequence of versions until the full system is implemented.
-During each of iteration design modifications are made and new functional capabilities are added.
+Key steps in the process are to start with a simple implementation of a subset of the software requirements and iteratively enhance the evolving sequence of versions until the full system is implemented.
+During each iteration, some design modifications are made and new functional capabilities are added.